MATR

 My project stems from a ruthless personal loneliness and an innate, inexplicable sense of inadequacy; human conditions that, after all, I think we all share in one way or another.

-The state of sleep, with its automatic repetition every night, authorises us to believe that even the normal person has never completely overcome the trauma of birth: otherwise they would not spend half their life in a state very similar to the intrauterine state.
-We fall into a sleep automatically, when it is dark: when, therefore — just as in the room that, as soon as the light went out, triggered infantile anguish — the external conditions allow identification with the original state.
+“The state of sleep, with its automatic repetition every night, authorises us to believe that even the normal person has never completely overcome the trauma of birth: otherwise they would not spend half their life in a state very similar to the intrauterine state.
+We fall into a sleep automatically, when it is dark: when, therefore — just as in the room that, as soon as the light went out, triggered infantile anguish — the external conditions allow identification with the original state.”

-Some years ago, I discovered that I was conceived only a few months after a miscarriage for which my mother lost a child, a boy: my brother.
 A brother who left me his place, or perhaps a brother whose place I have forcefully taken?
 If he had been here, I would have not been here.
 I am here because he is not.
 My project and my research take this as a starting point.

 What does it mean to be conceived in a place of death?
 Is the relationship with death (and life) different for a person who was conceived in the same place where, a few months earlier, a decease has occurred?
 It is well known that there is a deep connection between siblings, but what does it mean to be connected with a sibling who died before birth?
 And what role does the morbid relationship with the mother play in all this — a silent but frightened mother, daughter of a generation that has not discussed its problems and let alone faced them?

-How much does silence weigh in a family — and equally a society — in which most run?
+How much does silence weigh in a family — and equally a society — in which most conceal?
 How heavy is silence in a society where we are told that abortion can simply be “spontaneous”, as if death could knock on our door just like that, for no real or specific reason?

 My research is driven by the desire to try to understand certain things, such as why I have been suffering from insomnia for so many years, an evolution of the sleeping problems I already had as a child.
 In fact, when my parents would put me to bed, I would enter into a strange drowsiness during which I seemed to connect with the universe, with something “other”.